michaelpq/michaelpq.github.io/_posts/2021-05-23-postgres-14-hashes.markdown

     extern void pg_cryptohash_free(pg_cryptohash_ctx *ctx);

-In the long term, this is a solution that can be relied on, and those routines can be plugged with other SSL libraries (this may happen in the future to offer alternatives to OpenSSL when using Postgres).
+In the long term, this is a solution that can be relied on, and those routines can be plugged with other SSL libraries.
+This may happen in the future to offer alternatives to OpenSSL when using Postgres, a different history for a different time.